ramhee98/CalendarTimeTracker/README.md

 ### Option 2: `calendars.json` (Preferred)

-Supports rich metadata like category assignment.
+Supports rich metadata like category assignment and custom calendar colors.

 If `calendars.json` is present, it will be used automatically and enables category-based grouping.